-General Instructions to Follow Before and After Any Plastic Surgical Procedure
+General Instructions to Follow Before & After Your Procedure

 A successful procedure involves a partnership between you and Dr. Laverson.
 Following these instructions is essential for a safe experience and a good outcome.
 If you have questions about these instructions or are unable to comply, notify Dr. Laverson.